audluc/Project-2/README.md

 # JIAS's Form Generator

 ###### We created an online form filling applicaiton.
-The idea is that you can input data out, and that data will render in the correct place accross any pdf form.
+The idea is that you can input data, and that data will render in the correct place on any pdf form.
 In this example, we have a 1040, and a DMV form.

 ## JIAS